danawoodman/sentry/readme.md

 ## Credits

 Developed by [Dana Woodman](http://danawoodman.com) for [Chimera Art Space](http://chimeraarts.org), the first (and coolest) makerspace in Sonoma County, California.

+See `credits.md` for a full list of the awesome people and groups that made this project possible.

 ## License